KatePaulauskas/watch-store/README.md

 ### Existing Features

-### Header
+#### Header

 The header of the Eternity Luxury Watch Store website is designed to provide essential functionality and enhance user experience.
-It includes navigation bar, search bar, shopping cart icon, and account icon, all prominently positioned for easy access.
+It includes a navigation bar, search bar, shopping cart icon, and account icon, all prominently positioned for easy access.

-The logo with tagline, representing the brand's identity, is centered in the header to ensure strong brand recognition.
+The logo with a tagline, representing the brand's identity, is centered in the header to ensure strong brand recognition.

 ![Eternity Watch Store Logo](/media/logo.webp)